 Marihuana Medical Access Program

-Licensed producers will be required to meet all the requirements of the Marihuana for Medical Purposes Regulations (MMPR) including, but not limited to:
+Licensed producers are required to meet the requirements of the Access to Cannabis for Medical Purposes Regulations (ACMPR) including, but not limited to:

-The following are guidance documents to help licensed producers understand the requirements under the MMPR.
-It is the responsibility of the licensed producer to understand the MMPR and to be knowledgeable about their obligations.
+The following information is to help licensed producers understand their requirements under the ACMPR.
+It is the responsibility of the licensed producer to understand the ACMPR and to be knowledgeable about their obligations.

-Licensed producers must also consult the relevant sections of the Food and Drugs Act (FDA) and Narcotic Control Regulations (NCR) that apply to marihuana.
-Please refer to the MMPR for more information.
+Licensed producers must also consult the relevant sections of the Food and Drugs Act (FDA) and Narcotic Control Regulations (NCR) that apply to cannabis.
+Please refer to the ACMPR for more information.

-The MMPR set out physical security requirements that are necessary to secure sites where licensed producers conduct activities with marihuana other than storage.
+The ACMPR set out physical security requirements that are necessary to secure sites where licensed producers conduct activities with cannabis other than storage.
 The Guidance Document: Building and Production Security Requirements for Marihuana for Medical Purposes provides technical details on how to meet these security requirements.

-For storage, Health Canada's Directive on Physical Security Requirements for Controlled Substances establishes security requirements for the storage of all controlled substances including dried marihuana by licensed producers.
+For storage of cannabis, other than marijuana plants, Health Canada's Directive on Physical Security Requirements for Controlled Substances establishes security requirements for the storage of all controlled substances including cannabis by licensed producers.

 All applicants for a producer's licence have to demonstrate to Health Canada that they meet these security requirements.
 Licensed producer sites are subject to compliance and enforcement measures, including regular audits and inspections by Health Canada.

-Information on Security Measures can be found under Division 3 of the MMPR.
+Information on Security Measures can be found under Subdivision C of the ACMPR.

 Licensed producers are subject to Good Production Practices that are meant, among other things, to ensure the cleanliness of the premises and equipment.
-The licensed producer is required to employ a quality assurance person with appropriate training, experience, and technical knowledge to approve the quality of dried marihuana prior to making it available for sale.
+The licensed producer is required to employ a quality assurance person with appropriate training, experience, and technical knowledge to approve the quality of fresh and dried marijuana, marijuana plants and seeds, and cannabis oil prior to making it available for sale.

-One of the requirements under Good Production Practices is that licensed producers must test dried marihuana for microbial and chemical contaminants.
-The Technical Specifications for Testing Dried Marihuana for Medical Purposes guidance document provides specific information for licensed producers to help them meet these requirements.
+The Technical Specifications for Testing Dried Marihuana for Medical Purposes guidance document provides specific information for licensed producers to help them meet some of these requirements.

-Information on Good Production Practices can be found under Division 4 of the MMPR.
+Information on Good Production Practices can mainly be found under Subdivision D of the ACMPR.

-Information on Packaging, Labelling and Shipping can be found in Division 5 of the MMPR.
+Information on Packaging, Labelling and Shipping can mainly be found in Subdivision F of the ACMPR.

-A licensed producer must obtain a permit from the Minister of Health prior to importing or exporting marihuana.
-Information on Import and Export can be found in Division 6 of the MMPR.
+A licensed producer must obtain a permit from the Minister of Health prior to importing or exporting marijuana or cannabis for the purpose of testing cannabinoid content.
+Information on Import and Export can mainly be found in Subdivision G of the ACMPR.

-Information on Security Clearances can be found in Division 7 of the MMPR.
+Information on Security Clearances can mainly be found in Subdivision H of the ACMPR.